Manila, the Philippines

 July 20 and November 24, 2019

 The urban squalor depicted in the acclaimed Brocka film Maynila sa mga Kuko ng Liwanag in the 70s persisted like a stain that wouldn’t come off.
 The glory days of Manila were long forgotten.
 In the 80s, I could not unsee children and grown men hanging from embankments and pooping directly onto Pasig River in full view of morning rush hour traffic.
 Thirty years later, little else had improved.
-Until Mayor Francisco Moreno Domagoso – popularly known as Yorme Isko Moreno – came along.
+Until Mayor Francisco Moreno Domagoso – popularly known as Yorme Isko – came along.
 Barely warming his mayoralty chair, he set out to scrub off the decades-old grime of our capital city.